Harriman Alaska expedition: Cape Fox artifacts

 On July 26, 1899, the expedition landed in Cape Fox, at an abandoned Tlingit village.
-The village had been deserted for about five years, but many pieces of Tlingit artwork and totem poles were still there.
+The village had been deserted for about five years, but many pieces of Tlingit artwork and totem poles remained there.
 Some members of the expedition (in protest of other members) removed some of the artifacts from the village.
 While this has been described by some as "looting," it must be considered in the context of the times.
 Members of the expedition believed that the indigenous cultures of Alaska would soon be extinguished by the encroaching of modern civilization.
 Their desire was to save to museums what they believed would be the last remnants of the Tlingit artwork and culture.
 The expedition saw the artifacts as inanimate objects from a deserted village.
 To the Tlingit living nearby, the artifacts were a sacred part of their identity.

-The Cape Fox artifacts were indeed preserved in museums.
+The Cape Fox artifacts were preserved in museums.
 In 2001, a group of scientists retraced the steps of the 1899 Harriman Expedition.
 The 2001 scientists and crew, including the great-great-granddaughter of Edward Harriman, returned a number of artifacts to the descendants of the original Cape Fox Tlingit residents.